plashchynski/crono/README.md

     end

-#### Schedule Jobs
+#### Job Schedule

-The schedule described in the configuration file `config/cronotab.rb`, that we created using `crono:install` or manually.
+The schedule described in the configuration file `config/cronotab.rb`, that created using `crono:install` or manually.
 The semantic is pretty straightforward:

     Crono.perform(TestJob).every 2.days, at: "15:30"

-You can schedule one job a few times if you want the job to be performed a few times a day:
+You can schedule one job a few times, if you want a job to be performed a few times a day:

-    Crono.perform(TestJob).every 1.days, at: "00:00"
+    Crono.perform(TestJob).every 1.day, at: "00:00"
-    Crono.perform(TestJob).every 1.days, at: "12:00"
+    Crono.perform(TestJob).every 1.day, at: "12:00"

 The `at` can be a Hash:

-    Crono.perform(TestJob).every 1.days, at: {hour: 12, min: 15}
+    Crono.perform(TestJob).every 1.day, at: {hour: 12, min: 15}

 #### Run daemon